rocketseat-content/youtube-challenge-electron-tray/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) file for more details.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md).
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.